KarakuriAgent/karakuri_agent_core/README.md

 2. Create a working branch from `main` and open a Pull Request.
 3. Feature proposals and questions are also welcome in [Discussions](https://github.com/0235-jp/karakuri_agent/discussions).

-## 📜 License
+## 📜 About the License

-This project uses a custom license with restrictions on commercial use and redistribution.
+This project is provided under a custom license agreement.

+- **Non-Commercial Use**: Non-commercial use, such as personal learning, research, or hobby projects, is permitted free of charge.
+If you redistribute modified versions, please retain the original copyright notice and the full text of the license.

+- **Commercial Use**: If you wish to use this software or its derivatives for commercial purposes or to generate revenue, you must obtain a commercial license from 0235 Inc. in advance.
+  If you have any questions or need to acquire a commercial license, please contact us at [karakuri-agent-support@0235.co.jp](mailto:karakuri-agent-support@0235.co.jp).

-For details, please see the [LICENSE](LICENSE) file.
+For more details, please see the [LICENSE](LICENSE) file.

+## 🛠️ Support for setup, configuration, and ongoing operation

+We also offer paid support for setup, configuration, and ongoing operation.
+Fees depend on your requirements.
+For more information, please contact us at [karakuri-agent-support@0235.co.jp](mailto:karakuri-agent-support@0235.co.jp)

 ## 🔗 Related Projects / References